Carreau/ipython-wiki/Projects-using-IPython.md

 entry](http://ipython.org/citing.html).

-List of available kernel
+List of available kernels
 -------------------------

-The list has been moved [here](IPython kernels for other languages).
+The list of kernels for other languages has been moved [here](IPython kernels for other languages).

 Scientific computing projects
 -----------------------------